Pronunciation of 'Chrysanthemum'

 English (United States)

-A flowering plant of the genus Chrysanthemum, often cultivated for its ornamental flowers.
+A type of flowering plant in the daisy family, often cultivated for ornamental purposes.

 Ελληνικά (Greek)